clokep/clokep.github.io/content/articles/irc-client-usage-share.rst

 of improvements in Instantbird's IRC support to make it simpler for a user to get started (give it a try if you haven't!).

-The last thing I'll note that, when taken together, Instantbird and Thunderbird come in as part of the top 10 (60 users, right before ChatZilla)!
+The last thing I'll note is that, when taken together, Instantbird, Thunderbird, and Icedove, come in as part of the top 10 (63 users, right before ChatZilla)!
 There's a lot of great clients out there and I'm happy to say I've helped to create one of the more popular ones (on moznet, at least!).

 Let me know if I missed a great insight!